All systems operational · Data centers: Kosovo · Macedonia

 OpenStack's Applicability Across Industries

-Migrating from VMware to OpenStack offers organizations significant cost savings, control over infrastructure, and access to modern, cloud-native capabilities.
-While VMware remains a polished and powerful platform, rising costs and licensing changes are pushing businesses to seek open alternatives.
+Migrating from VMware to OpenStack offers significant cost savings, control over infrastructure, and access to modern, cloud-native capabilities.
+The migration journey requires planning and expertise but can begin with small-scale pilots and grow organically.